Wangofandango/GMD/documentation/GMFAD/Devblogs/Devlog_1.md

 # Developer Blog 1 - Game Development Course

-Movement and the Core Loop component called "Buying".
-Be able to hire new Members.
-And create a very simple world

 ## Introduction

 The current state of the game is a simple 2d top down game with a player character that can move around.
 Use "Interact" to interact with a recruitment table.
 And then i have made some game logic around randomly generating characters to choose from.
 With UI to actually make the choice.